Oire/Iridium-php/README.md

 * `static Lock(string $password, SharedKey $key): string` — Locks, i.e., hashes a password and encrypts it with a given key.
 Returns the encrypted hash in readable and storable format.
 A hashed password cannot be restored, so it is safe to be stored in a database.
 * `static Check(string $password, string $encryptedHash, SharedKey $key): bool` — Verifies whether a given password matches the provided hash.
 Returns `true` on success and `false` on failure.

-## 🍪 Osst, Simple Yet Secure Tokens Suitable for Authentication Cookies and Password Recovery
+## 🍪 SplitToken, Simple Yet Secure Token Suitable for Authentication Cookies and Password Recovery

+**Note**! the `Osst` class is deprecated since version 1.2 and will be removed in version 2.0.
+It holds the same object but was renamed to `SplitToken` for simplicity.

-Oirë Simple Split Tokens (Osst) is a class inside Iridium that can be used for generating and validating secure tokens suitable for authentication cookies, password recovery, API keys and various other tasks.
+SplitToken is a class inside Iridium that can be used for generating and validating secure tokens suitable for authentication cookies, password recovery, API keys and various other tasks.

 ### The Split Tokens Concept

 You can read everything about the split tokens authentication in [this 2017 article](https://paragonie.com/blog/2017/02/split-tokens-token-based-authentication-protocols-without-side-channels) by [Paragon Initiatives](https://paragonie.com).
-This library implements the idea outlined in that article in PHP.
+Iridium implements the idea outlined in that article in PHP.

 ### Usage Examples

-Osst uses fluent interface, i.e., all necessary methods can be chained.
+SplitToken uses fluent interface, i.e., all necessary methods can be chained.
-Each time you instantiate a new Osst object, you need to provide a database connection as a PDO instance.
+Each time you instantiate a new SplitToken object, you need to provide a database connection as a PDO instance.
 If you don’t use PDO yet, consider using it, it’s convenient.
 If you use an ORM, you most likely have a `getPdo()` or a similar method.
 Support for popular ORMs is planned for a future version.

 #### Create a Table